Welcome to 'Active teaching and learning for Africa' Course 1: Classroom management for learner-centred teaching.

 While the classroom examples and videos contained in this programme are taken from Zambian classrooms, the ideas and examples are relevant more widely to teachers and those who support teachers, who aspire to be more learner-centred in their approach to teaching, and can be adapted for your own context.
 The courses draw on the TESSA OER (www.tessafrica.net).

-This SBCPD programme has been developed in Zambia by the Ministry of General Education, with the input of 600 teachers and District Officials from Central Province.
+This SBCPD programme has been developed in Zambia in collaboration with the Ministry of General Education, with the input of 600 teachers and District Officials from Central Province.
 It is supported by The Open University (UK) and World Vision Zambia, funded by The Scottish Government.
 The content is made available under the Open Government Licence v3.0 http://www.nationalarchives.gov.uk/doc/open-government-licence/

 In this course you will learn how to manage classrooms using the principles of learner-centred education.To achieve the digital badge and Statement of Participation you will need to enrol on this course.
 You have to complete the enrolment and pre-course survey information, visit each page of the online Training Guide and score a minimum of 80% in the final Quiz.